giankdiluvi/giankdiluvi.github.io/index.md

 I am mostly interested in developing algorithms for Bayesian inference with theoretical guarantees that allow us to solve large-scale problems.
-While I thoroughly enjoy methodological developments, I strive to always have a specific real-world problem or problems in mind.
+While I thoroughly enjoy methodological developments, I strive to always have a specific real-world problem(s) in mind.

 I am also interested in statistical education, and particularly in finding ways to improve and expand